Amy Yee @amyyeewrites is a journalist for Bloomberg News/CityLab writing about in/equality and solutions to social problems.

 From New York I wrote a lot about business and sometimes came across articles about social change, like this Vegas story for the Financial Times about training immigrants and giving them valuable job skills.
 Business is a fascinating lens through which to view the world.

-Today as a freelancer, my journalism focuses on human and economic development, poverty, business, and things that can improve lives, including clean energy, public health and education.
+As a freelancer, my journalism focused on human and economic development, poverty, business, and things that can improve lives, including clean energy, public health and education.
 I still write about arts and culture and their provocative role in the world.

 Last but not least, I write frequently on Tibet issues due to my long-standing interest in cultural identity and social change.
 I wrote about my first encounter with the Dalai Lama when he hugged me in 2008 for the Financial Times here.”